×

 Are healthcare and health insurance expensive in Japan?

 "Healthcare and health insurance in Japan can be expensive, depending on the type of coverage and services needed.
 Generally, the cost of healthcare in Japan is higher than in many other countries due to the high quality of care and the advanced technology used.
 Health insurance premiums can also be costly, but the government subsidizes a portion of the cost for those who qualify.
-Additionally, many employers offer health insurance plans to their employees, which can help to reduce the cost," said one foreigner in Japan.
+Additionally, many employers offer health insurance plans to their employees, which can help to reduce the cost," explained one person living in Japan.

 What are emergency services like in Japan?